 Home economics relates easily to many of the health vocations.
 Some graduates take additional work which leads them into the fields of nursing or physical therapy.
 Occupational therapy requires graduate training but utilizes the background courses in art activities, creative materials, child development, and the dynamics of human behavior which are in the home economics program.
-Nutrition-education jobs fall into both the health and social service categories and graduates trained in nutrition may work with people at all income levels through such organizations as national, state, and local health agencies, industrial plants, or public schools.
+Nutrition education jobs fall into both the health and social service categories, and graduates trained in nutrition may work with people at all income levels through such organizations as national, state, and local health agencies, industrial plants, or public schools.

-Graduates trained in institution management may choose from a wide variety of environments.
-They may find themselves working in public schools in the school-lunch programs, in hospitals, colleges, industrial cafeterias, or commercial restaurants.
+Graduates trained in institution management may choose from a wide variety of environments for the performance of their duties in quantity food service.
+They may find themselves working in school lunch programs, or in hospitals, colleges, industrial cafeterias, or commercial restaurants.
 They may work in production, supervision, administration, therapeutics, or teaching, in accordance with their interests, abilities, and training.
-Many graduates supplement their college course by fifth-year A.D.A. approved internships under the direction of such organizations as the American Dietetic Association or the National Restaurant Association.
+Many graduates supplement their college course by fifth-year internships under the direction of such organizations as the American Dietetic Association or the National Restaurant Association.

 The home economist in business may work with food, textiles, clothing, or equipment, in promotion, experimentation, writing, or combinations of these.
 Promotional work in foods and equipment offers increasing opportunity.
-Demonstrating, testing, consumer education, and research utilize home economics training in jobs in test kitchens and equipment laboratories, in utility companies, in textile firms, and in pattern companies.
+Demonstrating, testing, consumer education, and research utilize home economics training in jobs in test kitchens and equipment laboratories, in utilty companies, in textile firms, and in pattern companies.
 Designing, either in fashion or interior design, requires additional professional training in schools of design, but there are related openings for the home economics graduate.

-Home economics journalism is open to those with either a general or a specialized home economics background that has included training in writing and journalism.
+Home economics journalism is open to those with either a general or a specialized background that has included training in writing and journalism.
 Home economists with writing ability are needed by magazines, newspapers, business concerns, and university information services.
-Workers in the field of business, and frequently in extension, are called upon more and more to participate in radio and television programs.
+Workers in the field of business, and, in some cases in extension, are increasingly participating in radio and television programs.

-The following outline shows the distribution of employed graduates of the College as of January, 1956.
+The following outline shows the distribution of employed graduates of the College as of February, 1955.

-28 NEW YORK STATE COLLEGE OF HOME ECO NOMICS 5

-TOTAL LIVING GRADUATES 4542

-MARRIED 3476

-NUMBER OF GRADUATES EMPLOYED (total number of po 94 duplicates)

-DISTRIBUTION OF GRADUATES

-Total Per Cent
+TOTAL NUMBER OF POSITIONS NUMBER OF GRADUATES EMPLOYED (total number of personal duplicates ositions 1 minus 1550 DISTRIBUTION OF GRADUATES Advertising 5 Art & Photography 3 Clerical and Secretarial 91 Designing 4 Total 266 Per Cent 17%

-BUSINESS Advertising 5 Art & Photography 3 Clerical and Secretarial 83 Designing 5 Food Testing and Promotion 41 Home Service and Equipment 52 Interior Decorating 5 Merchandising 42 Miscellaneous 42 Textiles and Clothing, Testing and Promotion 11 289 16.8%
+Food Testing and Promotion 41 Home Service and Equipment 42

-EDUCATION 707 41.2%

-Administration 48 Supervision 17 Teaching Adult Education 24 College Teaching Child Development and Family Relationships 35 Economics of the Household and Household Managemer Food and Nutrition 41 Home Economics Education 12 Housing and Design 3 Institution Management 5 Textiles and Clothing 25 Miscellaneous College Teaching 29 Elementary School 18 Kindergarten and Primary 92 Nursery School 39 Secondary Schools-Home Economics 260 Secondary Schools-Other Subjects 11 Institutes and Junior Colleges 8 Vocational and Trade Schools 6 Miscellaneous education positions 11 11.270
+Total Per Cen Interior Decorating 5 Merchandising 39 Miscellaneous 30 Textiles and Clothing, Testing and Promotion 6 Administration 43 Supervision 17 Teaching Adult Education 20 College Teaching Child Development and Family Relationships 30 Economics of the Household and Household Management 20 Food and Nutrition 40 Home Economics Education 10 Housing and Design 2 Institution Management 4 Teaching 27 42% Textiles and Clothing 27 Miscellaneous College Teaching 31 Elementary School 16 Kindergarten and Primary 60 Nursery School 44 Secondary Schools-Home Economics 251 Secondary Schools-Other Subjects 11 Technical Institutes 8 Vocational and Trade Schools 7 Miscellaneous education positions 11 Extension Administration 10 Extension Information 7 135 8% Foreign Service 7 Home Demonstration Agents 67 4-H Club 17 Specialists 26 Miscellaneous 1 FOREIGN SERVICE 57 3% GRADUATE STUDY Assistantships and Fellowships 7 Other Study 10 Study for Advanced Degree 32 49 3% INSTITUTION MANAGEMENT Airline Steward 3 College Foods 34 Commercial Restaurants 22 Hospital Foods 95 226 14% Industrial Foods 13 Miscellaneous I.M.
+Jobs 6 Public and Private School Foods 40 Residence Management 8 A.D.A.
+Intern 5 JOURNALISM 28 1% LIBRARY 3 .1% MISCELLANEOUS (general) 19 1.2% NURSING AND RELATED 12 .7% Occupational Therapy 1

-EXTENSION 135 7.8%

-Extension Administration 11 Extension Information 7 Foreign Service 7 Home Demonstration Agents 65 4-H Club 16 Specialists 28 Miscellaneous 1

-FOREIGN SERVICE 58 3.3%

-GRADUATE STUDY 50 2.9%

-Assistantships and Fellowships 10 Other Study 8 Study for Advanced Degree 32